 74 people staying in isolation, quarantine and recovery centers

 “We must do all we can to help our small businesses and arts and cultural organizations emerge from this crisis alive and well, ready to put thousands of people back to work and unite us through the recovery.
 Similarly, we need to help jump-start our hard-hit visitor industry, which supports thousands more jobs and is a vital part of our regional economy.
 By wisely leveraging lodging tax revenues we can accomplish these goals, and preserve some of what makes this region so special.
 I am also proposing to include funds for homeless youth, bolstering our work to help vulnerable teens reach adulthood healthy and ready to live full, productive lives.” - Executive Constantine

-King County and Seattle coordinate free emergency child care for essential workers.
+King County and Seattle coordinated free emergency childcare for essential workers.

-Metro institutes passenger limits for social distancing:12 on a 40-foot bus and 18 on a 60-foot bus.
+Metro instituted passenger limits for social distancing:12 on a 40-foot bus and 18 on a 60-foot bus.

-Local action: King County moves about 100 people from shelter sites to hotels on Queen Anne in Seattle.
+King County moved about 100 people from shelter sites to hotels on Queen Anne in Seattle.